empty2enrich/my_py_toolkit/README.md

 # my_py_toolkit
- Some common methods written by myself of python.
+ Some common methods written or found in inetrnet by myself of python.